vvv94/indoor-localization/README.md

 # indoor-localization

-Indoor Localization Using WiFi and Bluetooth measurements
+Indoor Localization using WiFi and Bluetooth measurements.
+Implemented using SoLoc dataset in google colab.